EXCLUSIVE-U.S. trade czar Lighthizer's advice for Biden on China: "Hold their feet to the fire"

 By David Lawder and Andrea Shalal

-WASHINGTON, Dec 16 (Reuters) - President-elect Joe Biden should keep pressing China to stick to the "Phase 1" trade deal, which Beijing has done a "reasonably good job" implementing parts of, using tariffs as leverage, U.S. Trade Representative Robert Lighthizer told Reuters.
+WASHINGTON, Dec 16 (Reuters) - President-elect Joe Biden should keep pressing China to stick to the "Phase 1" trade deal and use tariffs as leverage, U.S. Trade Representative Robert Lighthizer told Reuters, adding that Beijing has done a "reasonably good job" implementing parts of the deal.

-Speaking late on Tuesday in a rare interview, Lighthizer defended the Trump administration's record in shredding the status quo on trade and imposing unilateral tariffs on $370 billion worth of Chinese goods.
+In a rare interview late on Tuesday, Lighthizer defended the Trump administration's record in shredding the status quo on trade and imposing unilateral tariffs on $370 billion worth of Chinese goods.

 Beijing signed the Phase 1 trade deal nearly a year ago after months of tariffs, promising to boost purchases of U.S. agricultural and manufactured goods, energy and services by $200 billion above 2017 levels over two years.